-These effects may cause erroneous indications and annunciations, as well as conflicting information, being provided to the flightcrew during a critical phase of flight.
-This could lead to reduced ability of the flightcrew to maintain safe flight and landing of the airplane, and is an unsafe condition.
+These effects may cause erroneous indications and annunciations, as well as conflicting information, to be provided to the flightcrew during a critical phase of flight.
+There may also be a lack of cues present to elicit prompt go-around or recovery initiation.
+These effects could lead to reduced ability of the flightcrew to maintain safe flight and landing of the airplane and is an unsafe condition.
+Thus, the FAA has determined that prompt identification of a potential problem and initiation of a go-around are required to ensure the capability for continued safe flight and landing.

-To address this unsafe condition, this AD mandates procedures for operators to incorporate specific operating procedures for landing distance calculations, ILS approaches, non-precision approaches, speedbrake deployment, and go-around and missed approaches, when in the presence of 5G C-Band interference as identified by NOTAMs.
+To address this unsafe condition, this AD mandates procedures for operators to incorporate specific operating procedures for takeoff, ILS approaches, non-precision approaches, and go-around and missed approaches, when in the presence of 5G C-Band interference as identified by NOTAMs.